iamkirankumaryadav/Library/Data Science/Normalization vs Standardization.md

 Where to **use**? | Where **not** to **use** ?
 :--- | :---
-Gradient descent based algorithms: Regressions | Probability based algorithms: Naive Bayes Distance based algorithms: KNN, K Mean and SVM) | Tree based algorithms: CART, Decision trees.
+Gradient Descent based algorithms: Regressions | Probability-based algorithms: Naive Bayes Distance-based algorithms: KNN, K Mean, and SVM | Tree-based algorithms: CART, and Decision Trees.
 Dimensionality reduction transformers: PCA, LDA and t-SNE | Ensemble learning techniques: Bagged and Boosted trees

 Feature |	Euclidean Distance | Manhattan Distance